How Not to Explain the Feast of Unleavened Bread

 Friday (4/13/2012) is the Seventh Day of the Feast of Unleavened Bread, the last day of seven-day biblical holiday that begins immediately after Passover, Passover being the day the lamb (and Lamb) was slain.
 Both the first and seventh days of unleavened bread are what you might call “high holidays,” especially important days on which God asks his people to refrain from their customary employment.
 They are holy convocations when believers get together and celebrate with other believers.

-Historically, on the First Day of Unleavened Bread, the Israelites (no matter what their ethnicity since anyone who had partaken of the Passover lamb was considered part of the commonwealth of Israel) left Egypt.
+Historically, on the First Day of Unleavened Bread, the Israelites (no matter what their ethnicity since a mixed multitude joined the commonwealth along with the twelve tribes) left Egypt.
 They were delivered from cruel slavery and oppression.

-So while Passover is an everlasting sign distinguishing those covered by the blood of the lamb from those who are not, the First Day of Unleavened Bread commemorates being delivered.
+So while Passover is an everlasting sign distinguishing those who choose to take cover under the blood of the lamb from those who choose not to, the First Day of Unleavened Bread commemorates being set free.
 Have you been “delivered” from the bondage of sin?
 Then that holiday pertains to you.

 So the Seventh Day of Unleavened Bread commemorates, in the words of the song the children sang, the day when “The Lord, my God, my strength, my song, has now become my salvation [yeshuah in Hebrew, which you might recognize in its anglicized version, Jesus]”(Exodus 15:2).
-In other words, on the Seventh Day of Unleavened Bread, God who had always been sustaining them and giving them joy saved them from their enemies.
+In other words, on the Seventh Day of Unleavened Bread, God who had always been sustaining them and giving them joy saved them from their enemies who no longer owned them but still wanted to destroy them.
 The Seventh Day of Unleavened Bread is a holiday about salvation.
 Are you “saved”?
 Then this holiday pertains to you.

 Some might say that since all this happened so very long ago, it’s fulfilled and not terribly relevant to us today.
-However, since the exodus from Egypt is the historical picture of the greater exodus with greater judgment and greater deliverance coming in the Last Days (see Daniel and Revelation, for example), I think we’d be wise to, as Paul said, “keep the feast” (I Cor.
+However, since the exodus from Egypt is the historical picture of the greater exodus with greater judgment and greater deliverance coming in the Last Days (see Daniel and Revelation, for example), I want, as Paul said, to “keep the feast” (I Cor.
 5:8; Exodus 12:14).

 Happy holiday, everyone!